Beneficiary Designation Gifts

 If you have already designated us as a beneficiary of an asset or as part of your estate plan, please let us know.
 We would like to recognize you and your family for your gift.

 FlexibilityMost beneficiary designation forms are very flexible.
-You can name York College as a "full" or "partial" beneficiary of your account or life insurance policy.
-You can also name York College as a "primary" or "contingent" beneficiary.
+You can name York University as a "full" or "partial" beneficiary of your account or life insurance policy.
+You can also name York University as a "primary" or "contingent" beneficiary.

 TerminologyBeneficiary designation gifts are simple and straightforward.
 Common terminology includes "beneficiary designation" but also includes "payable on death" or "transfer on death."
 The term "beneficiary designation" is most commonly used when naming beneficiaries of retirement plans or life insurance policies.
 The term payable on death (or "POD") typically involves the designation of a beneficiary of a checking account, savings account or certificates of deposit, and transfer on death (or "TOD") often involves the designation of a beneficiary of stocks, bonds or mutual funds.